-DMA Support Direct memory access to H8/510 emulation memory is not permitted.
-Sleep and Software Stand-by Mode When the emulator breaks into the monitor (foreground/background), the H8/510 sleep or software stand-by mode is released and comes to normal processor mode.
-Watch-Dog Timer When the emulator breaks into background, the emulation processor's watch-dog timer suspends count up in background cycles.
-Reset Output Enable Bit The RSTOE (Reset output enable bit) is used to determine whether the H8/510 processor outputs reset signal when the processor is reset by the watchdog timer.
-However, the HP 64732 emulator ignores the configuration of the RSTOE, and works as it is configured with modify configuration command.
-Address Error and Register Values In operation of the H8/510 microprocessor, the Stack Pointer must always contain an even value.
-If the Stack Pointer is odd, you will see the following error message when you breaks into the monitor.
-Address error occurred while in monitor In this case, the values of the following registers will be unreliable.
-Stack Pointer (SP) Code Page Register (CP)

-Code Page Register (CP) Status Register (SR)
+DMA Support

+Direct memory access to H8/536 emulation memory is not permitted.

+Sleep and Software Stand-by Mode

+When the emulator breaks into the monitor (foreground/background), the H8/536 sleep or software stand-by mode is released and comes to normal processor mode.

+Watch-Dog Timer

+When the emulator breaks into background, the emulation processor's watch-dog timer suspends count up in background cycles.

+RAM Enable Bit

+The internal RAM of H8/536 processor can be enabled/disabled by RAME (RAM enable bit).
+However, once you map the internal RAM area to emulation RAM, the emulator accesses emulation RAM even if the internal RAM is disabled by RAME.

-Storing Memory Contents to an Absolute File The "Getting Started" chapter shows you how to load absolute files into emulation or target system memory.
-You can also store emulation or target system memory to an absolute file with the following command. store memory 1000h thru 1042h to absfile <return> The command above causes the contents of memory locations 1000 hex through 1042 hex to be stored in the absolute file "absfile.X".
-Notice that the ".X" extension is appended to the specified filename.</return> Coordinated Measurements For information on coordinated measurements and how to use them, refer to the "Coordinated Measurements" chapter in the Softkey Interface Reference manual.
+Storing Memory Contents to an Absolute File

+The "Getting Started" chapter shows you how to load absolute files into emulation or target system memory.
+You can also store emulation or target system memory to an absolute file with the following command.

+store memory 1000h thru 1042h to absfile <RETURN>

+The command above causes the contents of memory locations 1000 hex through 1042 hex to be stored in the absolute file "absfile.X".
+Notice that the ".X" extension is appended to the specified filename.

+Coordinated Measurements

+For information on coordinated measurements and how to use them, refer to the "Coordinated Measurements" chapter in the Softkey Interface Reference manual.

-Register Names and Classes The following register names and classes may be used with "display/modify registers" commands.
+Register Names and Classes

+The following register names and classes may be used with "display/modify registers" commands.

+Summary

-Summary H8/510 register designators.
+H8/536 register designators.
 All available register class names and register names are listed below.

 BASIC Class

 Register name Description

+D.C.
+D

 PC Program counter

 CP Code page register

 SR Status register

 DP Data page register

 EP Extended page register

 TP Stack page register

 BR Base register

 R0 Register R0

 R1 Register R1

 R2 Register R2

 R3 Register R3

 R4 Register R4

 R5 Register R5

 R6 Register R6

-R7 Register R6 Register R7
+R7 Register R6

-l R7 ED Register R7 Frame pointer
+R7 Register R7

+FP Frame pointer

-FP SP Frame pointer Stack pointer
+SP Stack pointer

-SP MDCR Mode control register
+MDCR Mode control register

-MDUK widde control register